 This year my new items for this season were (affiliate links):

-Big gray speckled sweater John Lewis own brand (UK only)
+Big gray speckled sweater John Lewis own brand (UK only) no longer available

 Gold-brown padded gilet by Gant. (not affiliate link) Bought in the sales at John Lewis for less that 30% of full price.
 Incredible find!